hananshafi/covid19-detection/README.md

 The dataset was collected from many sources.
 Currently this git repo is maintaining the COVID-19 Xray dataset: https://github.com/ieee8023/covid-chestxray-dataset

-Dataset was divided into 2 classes: COVID-19 and Other.
+Dataset was divided into 2 classes: COVID-19 and Other (Pneumonia Viral,Pneumonia Viral and normal)

 ![Sample dataset](https://github.com/hananshafi/covid19-detection/blob/master/sample_images.JPG)